Election-Tech-Initiative/electionguard-python/docs/index.md

 - [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
 This approach is recommended to simplify the command line experience.
 This is built in for MacOS and Linux.
 For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
 The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
 - [Gmpy2](https://gmpy2.readthedocs.io/en/latest/) is used for [Arbitrary-precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) which
   has its own [installation requirements (native C libraries)](https://gmpy2.readthedocs.io/en/latest/intro.html#installation) on Linux and MacOS. **⚠️ Note:** _This is not required for Windows since the gmpy2 precompiled libraries are provided._
-- [pipenv](https://github.com/pypa/pipenv) is used to configure the python environment.
-Installation instructions can be found [here](https://github.com/pypa/pipenv#installation).
+- [poetry 1.1.10](https://python-poetry.org/) is used to configure the python environment.
+Installation instructions can be found [here](https://python-poetry.org/docs/#installation).

 ## 🚀 Quick Start